Rahulreddy14/Receipt_Processor/README.md

 ## Prerequisities

-- Ensure docker is installed
+- Ensure docker is installed to run the containerized application
 - Port 8080 is used

 Steps to build and run